 🕹️ Get a hands-on look at how RingCentral works by booking a product tour:

 💰 You can also use this calculator to see roughly how much your business could save by using RingCentral to support your team’s communication with each other—and clients.

 Business-to-business (B2B) sales often require more relationship management and nurturing than your standard business-to-customer (B2C) sale.
 A CRM can help you manage and track your leads, prompt you to follow up with them, and give you insight into how best to communicate with them.

 You can even take notes in your CRM to remind you how to personalize your next email or phone call, truly building a relationship with prospects.

-If you’re already using G Suite, Copper might be your best bet for a CRM since it lives directly within Gmail:
+If you’re already using Google Workspace, Copper might be your best bet for a CRM since it lives directly within Gmail:

 Save valuable time with personalized email templates that you can save in Copper and access right from within Gmail.
 That’s streamlined, personalized communication that will save you tons of time while still making customers feel connected to your brand.